-Note: Statistics Canada will publish for the 2021 Census data regarding language, ethno-cultural background and immigration between August and November 2022.
-Since these dates will occur after the Library Facilities Plan has been finalized, the LFP relies on the 2016 Census for this information.
+Note: Statistics Canada will publish for the 2021 Census data regarding language, ethno-cultural background and immigration after the Library Facilities Plan has been finalized.
+As such, the LFP relies on the 2016 Census for this information.

 As an organization focused on inclusion and acceptance, KFPL has made efforts to positions its spaces, collections, services and staffing to be reflective of the community it serves.
 While there are still areas for improvement, understanding the ethno-cultural composition of Kingston-Frontenac will allow KFPL to keep stride with the changes in its resident base.
 In 2016, one out of every eight Frontenac County residents (12% or 17,600 people) were born outside of Canada with the vast majority of these residents (90% or 16,000 people) living in the City of Kingston.
 That said, most immigrants had been living in Canada for longer than 10 years and would not necessarily be considered as 'newcomers' to the country.